a2liu/liu-compiler/ideas.md

 - Smart code diffing

 ### Small Ideas (Compiler/Language)
-- `guard` and `check` that are like `if` except their block requires you to return, and has no `else`. `guard` enters the block if the condition is false, `check` enters if the condition is true.
+- `require` and `prevent` that are like `if` except their block requires you to return, and has no `else`. `require` enters the block if the condition is false, `prevent` enters if the condition is true.
 - Definitely want a way to insert code directly into enclosing block from a macro.
 - Owning pointer in the type system.
 - Allow notes in strategic places, so that people can implement interesting stuff if they want.
 - Make compiler restructure data to allow for weird padding stuff.
+Assignment of data never overwrites padding.
 - Overload dot operator like Swift, so it calls a function and passes the member name as a string.
 - The swift closure thing.
 Haven't decided if it will actually be a closure, or